beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 = Why aren't the builtin post types supported? = **Posts** are not supported because we haven't been able to create proper rewrite rules for the multiple filtering to work.
 Posts are handled differently by WordPress than other custom post types (you have probably noticed that there's no /posts/ in the permalink for example).
 Due to this the same rewrite rules that works for custom post types doesn't work for posts.
 If you're just looking to filter your posts by their categories with a dropdown you can use this function [wp_dropdown_categories](http://codex.wordpress.org/Function_Reference/wp_dropdown_categories).
 It's good practice to use a custom post type when you're not going to use it as news/blog -posts so perhaps you should create a Custom post type instead and make use of this beautiful plugin!

+= Is it compatible with Polylang/WPML?
+It is currently only compatible with Polylang but support for WPML is coming.
+We've not been able to test every single setting in polylang so bear with us if there are a few bugs to work out (feedback is much appreciated).
+In order for this to work properly you should set the post types and all connected taxonomies to be translatable.
+The filtered urls will still work even if you don't set the posttype to be translatable but when switching language Polylang still think it should add the new language to the URL which means it'll throw a 404 error.
+This is to be expected and NOT due to this plugin.
+If you experience 404 errors make sure you flush your rewrite rules by going to settings > permalinks in the admin dashboard.

 = Is it compatible with XXXXXX? =
 You will be able to use this plugin with any **public registered custom post type** regardless if it's been created by yourself or a plugin. **However** the displaying of the CPT must be via it's archive template.
 That means that a plugin that uses shortcodes to display the entire post listing on a static page will not work out of the box.
 It will also not work out of the box with plugins that in some way alter the permalink to the CPT archive [WPMU Devs Events+ for example](https://premium.wpmudev.org/project/events-plus/).